-- The road is too rough.
-The disc should play when the road is smoother. - The disc is dirty, scratched, wet or upside down. - The air is very humid.
+- You're driving on a very rough road.
+When the road becomes smoother the disc should play. - · The disc is dirty, scratched, wet or upside down. - The air is very humid.
 If so, wait about an hour and try again.

-If any error occurs repeatedly or if an error cannot be corrected, please contact your dealer.
-If your radio displays an error number, write it down and provide it to your dealer when reporting the problem.
+If any error occurs repeatedly or if an error cannot be corrected, contact your dealer.
+If your radio displays an error number, write it down and provide it to your dealership when reporting the problem.